Pop Culture Madness!

 In 1987, there were only 22 California Condors left on the planet.
 All of them were caught to help preserve the species, and now there are several hundred birds, half of which are in the wild.

-After University at Buffalo graduate Greg Jarvis died on Space Shuttle Challenger in 1986, students affixed a sign on an engineering building to informally rename it 'Jarvis Hall'.
+After University at Buffalo graduate Greg Jarvis died on the Space Shuttle Challenger in 1986, students affixed a sign on an engineering building to rename it informally ‘Jarvis Hall.’
 The name became official in 1987.

 1987 was the year that Red Bull started accelerating parties.

-On October 19, 1987, stock markets around the world suffered one of their worst days ever, in what became known as Black Monday.
+On October 19, 1987, stock markets worldwide suffered one of their worst days, in what became known as Black Monday.
 The Dow Jones Industrial Average was down 22.6%.

 U2 opened for themselves at a few shows in 1987.
-They were introduced as "The Dalton Brothers from Galveston, Texas," and they played country music while disguised in wigs and costumes.
+They were introduced as “The Dalton Brothers from Galveston, Texas,” and played country music disguised in wigs and costumes.

 U2 filmed the video for their hit Where the Streets Have No Name on the roof of a liquor store in Los Angeles.
-Initially they expected a crowd of 30,000 people but managed to attract only over 1,000 people.
+Initially, they expected a crowd of 30,000 but managed to attract only over 1,000.

 Italian TV host Enzo Tortora was convicted of drug trafficking in 1985.
-After being acquitted of all charges and then released in 1987, he returned to telelvsion and began the show by saying "Well then, where did we leave off?"
+After being acquitted of all charges and then released in 1987, he returned to television and began the show by saying, “Well then, where did we leave off?”

-Chuck Lorre (creator of Two & A Half Men, The Big Bang Theory, Dharma & Greg) also composed the theme song to the 1987 Teenage Mutant Ninja Turtles TV series.
+Chuck Lorre (creator of Two & A Half Men, The Big Bang Theory, Dharma & Greg) also composed the 1987 Teenage Mutant Ninja Turtles TV series theme song.

-In 1987, Fisher-Price manufactured and sold a camcorder capable of recording video footage to standard audio cassettes.
+In 1987, Fisher-Price manufactured and sold a camcorder to record video footage to standard audio cassettes.

-A new word, "Borked" came into the political arena, meaning "railroaded through an interview, with no chance of being approved".
+The US Senate rejected Robert Bork as a Ronald Reagan Supreme Court Justice.
+A new word, “Borked,” came into the political arena, meaning “railroaded through an interview, with no chance of being approved.”

 Don Mattingly hit six grand slams in 1987 to set the MLB single-season record.
-Those six were also the only grand slams he would ever hit in his 14 year career.
+Those six were the only grand slams he would ever hit in his 14-year career.

 Cost of a Superbowl ad in 1987: $600,000